Sponsored content

 Citrus fruits like tomatoes, pineapples, and oranges can increase urine acidity, which can irritate the bladder lining.

 Many spices contain compounds like capsaicin, which is responsible for the spiciness in foods like chilli peppers.
-Capsaicin can irritate sensitive tissues (including the lining of the bladder), leading to discomfort and potential irritation.
+Capsaicin can irritate sensitive tissues in the bladder, leading to discomfort and potential irritation.

 Onions are also acidic and can irritate the bladder lining, especially if you already have a sensitive bladder or urinary condition.
 However, experts recommend cooking them, as this can reduce their irritating effects.